The Ajax Waterfront trail, on the eastside of Toronto, has some of the best waterfront Park trail along Lake Ontario.

-Expect a cooler ride down at the water’s edge with the lake breeze, and that is welcome on a hot day.
+Expect a cooler ride, you are down at the water’s edge with the lake breeze.
+And that is welcome on a hot day.
 Along the route are “comfort stations” and benches to sit and gaze out over the water.

 I suggest starting this section of trail at Frenchman’s Bay marina in Pickering at the bottom of Liverpool Rd.
 From here one rides east to Lynde Shores Conservation Area.